petrayang2002/InterStatHub/README.md

 **SPSS and R**

 SPSS (Statistical Package for the Social Sciences) or IBM SPSS Statistics is a software for statistical analysis in social sciences and data in other fields.
 The user can perform analysis in a point-click fashion or by writing and running syntaxes.
-Syntaxes are often used by advanced analyses that the point-click method cannot cover.
+Syntaxes (in external packages) are often used by advanced analyses such as mediated moderation that the point-click method cannot cover.
+SPSS and R are taught together/interchangeably in some undergraduate level courses.
-SPSS and R share a lot of applications and are taught together/interchangeably in some undergraduate level courses.
-Although SPSS makes use of the “point-click” method, advanced analyses such as mediated moderation in SPSS cannot be conducted by the internal point-click procedures and would require external packages to be downloaded and relevant syntax to be written and run.
-Furthermore, these advanced analyses and syntaxes are simpler to create than R.

-Both SPSS and R for scale/item reliability

 **Power analysis**